 While they were wheeling me back, I closed my eyes and got a vision of Dan teaching a 5 or 6-year-old Van how to surf on a beautiful beach while I watched on the sand holding a baby girl with blonde curly hair (not sure where she came from haha).
 Every time I started to feel scared, I went back to that beach.
 Later on, Dan told me that he was in a sheer panic and could not figure out how I was staying so calm.

 When they finally pulled Van out and they said he looked great, I completely lost it, sobbing with relief.

 I think it was right after this moment that I started to yell at the doctor:

-No joke, I was yelling that.
+No joke.
+I was yelling that.
 I’m sure I was very dramatic, but man, I needed him in my arms!
-The doctor said they just had to cut the cord quickly and then they brought him to me.
+The doctor said they just had to cut the cord quickly, and then they brought him to me.
 He was so scrawny and weighed in at 3 pounds, 11 ounces.
-They said he was otherwise healthy as could be, but because of his weight, he had to be in the NICU.
-That was the longest four weeks of our lives and that is for a different blog post.
+They said he was otherwise healthy as could be.
+However, because he was a 3 pound baby, he had to be in the NICU.
+That was the longest four weeks of our lives- and that is for a different blog post.